DavidAppleyard.com

 (2) A judicial decision is an extremely careful and prudent one.

-lightening + lightning (1) The artist began lightening the background of his dark painting.
+lightening + lightning (1) The artist began lightening the background of his rather gloomy painting.

 (2) Dawn had come and the sky was slowly lightening in the east.

-(2) He was lightening her burden by doing all the shopping.
+(2) He was lightening her burden by doing all the household chores.

-A thunderstorm means heavy rain with thunder and lightning.
+A thunderstorm is heavy rain accompanied by thunder and lightning.

 literal + literate The primary meaning of a word without metaphor or allegory is its literal meaning.
 A literal translation is one which translates each word individually rather than making sentences that sound natural in the target language.
 The literal truth is the absolute truth.